-Identify and engage with progressive religious leaders to change the narrative of discrimination and suppression of women in the name of religion and tradition.
+- Identify and engage with progressive religious leaders to change the narrative of discrimination and suppression of women in the name of religion and tradition. - Continuous sensitization of the general populace on the VAPPL.

 Development Partners

 Enhance the capacity of lawmakers to periodically assess the effectiveness of the law and review as appropriate.